In an announcement that shocked much of the world, Buckingham Palace announced not one but two divorces within a 7 day period!

 No matter how much CHEMISTRY or COMMON VALUES you may have with a person, if they have poor CHARACTER, they will not make a good choice as a longterm spouse.

 And there are some people who have such rotten CHARACTER, that they are just not fit (emotionally or psychologically) to be in a one-on-one relationship, let alone to take on the challenges and responsibilities of marriage and parenthood.

-It really doesn’t matter how much you love them, how much patience or charity or prayer you pour into them, you will never be able to change their CHARACTER and one day……someday, that rotten CHARACTER will be the source of immense pain and heartache in your life.
+It really doesn’t matter how much you love them, how much patience or charity or prayer you pour into them, you will never be able to change their CHARACTER and one day……someday, that rotten CHARACTER will be the source of immense pain, loss and heartache in your life.